60 Best Retaining Wall Ideas

 See more about - 39 Garden Wall Ideas

 Retaining Wall FAQs

-There are several types of retaining walls, each with their own method of construction.
+There are several types of retaining walls, each with its own method of construction.
 For stacked stone and natural stone retaining walls, you may find that mortar is your best bet for holding the stones in place.
 For a retaining wall that uses wall blocks, the blocks have lips that fit into the course below, locking them in place.
 Between the lip and their sheer weight, this is enough to hold them in place without mortar.

 This question has a plain and simple answer: Yes.
 Water that pools near a retaining wall can mean disaster for your wall’s integrity.
 The biggest concern that you need to think about is cold weather.
-If it were to get cold enough, that water trapped behind the retaining wall will freeze and expand, pushing the wall outward.
+If it were to get cold enough, the water trapped behind the retaining wall will freeze and expand, pushing the wall outward.
 After a few seasons, the wall’s integrity will be compromised.
 Proper drainage behind the wall will intercept this problem before it can occur.